aevilla160/hpc_docs/docs/condo.md

 ## Contributing to Pinnacles Cluster via Condo Model

 PIs can seek purchasing computing resources that are compatible with the Pinnacles Cluster.
-PIs can seek a [consultation](https://ucmerced.service-now.com/servicehub?id=public_kb_article&sys_id=3c3ee9ff1b67a0543a003112cd4bcb13&form_id=06da3f8edbfc08103c4d56f3ce9619f4) with CIRT to discuss which computing resources(nodes) are compatible to be added to the Pinnacles cluster.
+PIs can schedule a [consultation](https://ucmerced.service-now.com/servicehub?id=public_kb_article&sys_id=3c3ee9ff1b67a0543a003112cd4bcb13&form_id=06da3f8edbfc08103c4d56f3ce9619f4) with CIRT to discuss which computing resources(nodes) are compatible to be added to the Pinnacles cluster.

-When contributing to the Pinnacles cluster, PIs can expect their group to have the highest priority to the node(s) with the use of a private partition.
-PIs should expect to also have thier nodes be publicly accessed for up to one hour via `test` partition.
+When contributing to the Pinnacles cluster, PIs can expect their group to have the highest priority to their node(s) with the use of a private partition.
+PIs should expect to also have their nodes be publicly accessed for up to one hour via `test` partition.
 It is expected that CIRT will house and maintain these nodes in the cluster for as long as they are under warranty.

 The following tables summarize the CPU and GPU computing resources that are available for purchase in the Pinnacles condo program.